UH927/Sapflow-Analysis-project/README.md

 Variables include:
 Heat ratio as a measure of sapflow: measures transpiration under both drought and environmental conditions.
-VPD (Vapour Pressure Deficit): the difference between the moisture in the air and how much moisture the air could hold when saturated.
+VPD (Vapour Pressure Deficit): the difference between the moisture in the air and how much moisture the air could hold when saturated in kPa.
-Soil Moisture: measures moisture in the soil.
+Soil Moisture: measures moisture in the soil in MPA.
-Temp: measures max temperature throughout the day in celcius.
+Temp: measures max temperature throughout the day in degrees celcius.